seldon/scrapy/docs/topics/loaders.rst

         contains collected data, the new data is added.

-        The given ``field_name`` can be ``None``, in which case values for multiple fields may be added.
-And the processed value should be a dict with field_name mapped to values.
+        The given ``field_name`` can be ``None``, in which case values for multiple fields may be added, and the processed value should be a dict with ``field_name`` mapped to values.

         Examples::